bludman/Robotics-4733/HW1_Submission/README.txt

 HW 1 - Robot 5
 Mike Hernandez [mph2121] and Benjamin Ludman [bsl2106]

+NOTE: Set your com port in OpenCommPort.java

+Fun Secret Features:
+	+ and - keys will change the velocity by 50
+		(only goes into effect when you send another drive command) if "Mode" button has focus you can use the arrow keys to drive the robot freestyle

 Included files:
 CommandSet.java
     Interface for the various low-level commands of the iRobot Create.
 This interface can easily be